 The best time for any extractive company to establish a social baseline is at the start of the exploration phase.
 However, most companies do not know at this point whether or not their activities will lead to a project, and usually they do not have the financial resources to be able to collect social baseline data before the development stage.

-Industry best practice involves the systematic management of key performance indicators in relation to baseline data that has been collected, and this can be done through the use of a social Information Management System (IMS).
+Industry best practice involves the systematic management of key performance indicators in relation to baseline data that has been collected, and this can be done through the use of stakeholder relationship management.
 The second part of this blog will examine the benefits of this practice.

 In addition, data are often forgotten for several years until monitoring is required.